 A research article published in the National Institute of Health asserts that psychoactive substances are used in religious ceremonies, medicinal use, and recreational use for millennia.
 Historically, people have refined potent compounds and devised faster routes of administering substances, contributing to substance misuse.

-Tobacco and coca are a cash crop, appearing to flourish throughout the centuries.
+Tobacco and coca are cash crops, appearing to flourish throughout the centuries.
 Opium, alcohol, and cannabis use date back to millennia BC.
 Abnormal patterns of substance use have been described since antiquity.
 Alexander the Great’s death in 323 BCE was precipitated by years of heavy drinking.

 Cultural history suggests that the relationship between people and drugs is extremely complex.
 History illustrates that our relationship with substances is shaped by a multitude of factors, including motivational beliefs that span ties to cultural, societal, religious, and psychological needs.

 It’s clear that drug abuse and addiction have increased nationwide.
 What’s unclear is the specific reasons why.
+Why would anyone do drugs considering the drastic and fatal consequences?
 Yes, substances have long been incorporated into every culture and civilization since the dawn of time.
 However, even with ongoing research and scientific literature being published in high volumes—disclosing the harmful effects of substance use—people are still drawn to the allure of alcohol and drugs.
 We each have our reasons for seeking out and using legal or illicit substances.
 In general, the majority of drug users can be grouped into two broad categories that highlight why people use drugs:

 - For enhancing pleasure